Arthritis Pain Relief PHYSIOTHERAPY Edmonton

 Is your arthritis limiting your life?
 Physiotherapy can help!

 The needles may be manipulated by the hands or by electrical stimulation.
 Most people find acupuncture relaxing and experience minimal discomfort.
-Acupuncture can be used as an individual therapy or combined successfully with other forms of physiotherapy.
+Acupuncture can be used as individual therapy or combined successfully with other forms of physiotherapy.
 Sessions usually last between 15 and 30 minutes.
 Relief may be immediate or occur within a few hours or days following treatment.
 Begin your acupuncture session with us today!!

 We can assure you that acupuncture sessions effectively lowers chronic pain developed from muscle tension.
 When we apply this therapy treatment for your condition, in addition to home-based exercise programs, it helps boost your recovery process.
-When you arrive at Family Physiotherapy Clinic, our physiotherapists chiropractors specializing in acupuncture will examine you before deciding if this treatment is best for your condition.
+When you arrive at Family Physiotherapy Clinic, our physiotherapists are specializing in acupuncture will examine you before deciding if this treatment is best for your condition.
 Be rest assured that you will get the best quality treatment that you deserve.
 Contact Family Physiotherapy today, and we will help you find a long-lasting solution to your pains to live a life that you love.

 Why am I suffering from arthritis?